File Watching and Atomic Replacement

 Permissions After Rename

-After rename, the target inherits the temp file's inode, including its permissions and ownership.
-If the original config file was 0644 owned by www-data, and your temp file is 0600 owned by deploy, the renamed file keeps the temp file's metadata.
-Your application running as www-data can no longer read its own config.
+If the original config was 0644 and owned by www-data, but the temp file is 0600 and owned by deploy, the replaced file keeps the temp file's metadata.
+Your application may suddenly lose access to its own config.

 const original = await fs.promises.stat(targetPath).catch(() => null);